-During 2006, the Company invested \$3,000 for a 25% share of the Appalachian Fund for Growth II partnership (AFG), which is managed by the Southeast Local Development Corporation (General Partner).
+During 2006, the Company invested \$3,000 for a 25% share of the Appalachian Fund for Growth II partnership (AFG), which was managed by the Southeast Local Development Corporation (General Partner).
 AFG used the investments received in formation to make below-market rate senior and subordinated debt products to businesses seeking to build, renovate, expand and equip their business facilities.
 AFG targeted high job creation and retention businesses and businesses providing important community services.
 The funds were deployed to help: (1) attract new businesses to its under-served service area by offering creative financing; (2) supply creative financing for businesses to rehabilitate existing distressed properties to facilitate community development; and (3) leverage other private investment into its targeted communities.
 In return for their investment, the Company and the other investors received new market tax credits through 2012.
-No further new market tax credits are available for allocation for this fund.
+The Company disposed of this investment during 2014.

 AFG meets the criteria of a VIE outlined in ASC Topic 810.
-AFG has not been consolidated by the Company as the Company is not the primary beneficiary.
+AFG had not been consolidated by the Company as the Company was not the primary beneficiary.